Our Leadership Team

 “I think of the festival as one big arts installation with community painting, music, performances, and more.
 My hope is that people from different walks of life and in different parts of our community come together for the common goal of making Peoria a better place through the arts.”
 Eileen can be reached at email@example.com

-Mark is a proud life-long Peorian, having had a great experience growing up in the Peoria Public School system, before heading off to the University of Illinois in Champaign-Urbana to study architecture.
-He is an architect and project manager with CORE Construction Services of Illinois, a national company whose offices recently relocated to Downtown Peoria.
-In addition to serving as Vice President on the Big Picture Initiative Board, Mark serves as the Chairman of the City of Peoria’s Downtown Advisory Commission.
-Mark enjoys traveling, watching soccer and has been a St. Jude runner for almost 10 years.
-He is lucky enough to be married to Maggie Whalen Misselhorn, and the two of them enjoy getting bossed around by their dogs, Lola and Norman.
+Mark is a proud life-long Peorian, having had a great experience growing up in the Peoria Public School system, before receiving a bachelor’s and master’s degree in architecture from the University of Illinois in Champaign-Urbana.
+He was a practicing architect in Peoria for over 30 years before his recent retirement.
+As an architect, he has witnessed the powerful impact that thoughtful building design and urban planning have in our life quality of life.
+He has likewise recognized the positive influence of public art in our community.
+In addition to serving as Vice President on the Big Picture Initiative Board, Mark currently serves as the Chairman of the City of Peoria’s Downtown Advisory Commission.
+Mark had previously served on the City’s Planning and Zoning and Heart of Peoria Commissions.
+In addition to those community activities, Mark enjoys traveling, watching soccer and has been a St. Jude runner for over 10 years.
+He is lucky enough to be married to Maggie Whalen Misselhorn, and the two of them enjoy getting bossed around by their dogs Lola, Norman, and Howie.

 Maggie Whalen Misselhorn